-Sara Schmitt assumed the role of Interim President and CEO of the Colorado Health Institute in July 2022, after more than a decade in progressive leadership roles with the organization.
+Sara Schmitt took over as President and CEO of the Colorado Health Institute in June 2023, after serving as interim since July 2022 and holding progressive leadership roles with the organization over the past decade.
 She oversees overall strategy and operations of the $6 million consultancy and directs the work of approximately 30 directors, program managers, and analysts.

-Most recently, Sara served as Managing Director of Research, Evaluation, and Consulting, supporting the development and execution of all the work we do at CHI.
+In her role as Managing Director of Research, Evaluation, and Consulting, Sara supported the development and execution of all the work we do at CHI.
 She provided strategic support and facilitation for the Metro Denver Partnership for Health (MDPH), a multisector collaboration to advance health in the metro Denver area.
 She also led CHI’s work on the Colorado Health Observation Regional Data Service (CHORDS), a network of health and public health partners working together to use electronic health record data to support public health monitoring and evaluation.
 She facilitated CHORDS governance activities and oversaw network development and expansion.

 In 2021, Sara led CHI's work with the Office of eHealth Innovation and the eHealth Commission to update the Colorado Health Information Technology (IT) Roadmap.